What Are Porcelain Veneers?

 What are Composite Veneers?

-Composite veneers are strong and durable (though not as durable as porcelain veneers) and Dr. Tanner can create them right on your tooth during your appointment.
+Composite veneers are strong and durable (though not as durable as porcelain veneers) and Dr. Ross can create them right on your tooth during your appointment.
 The same process and materials used for dental bonding procedures are used for composite veneers.
 In contrast to porcelain veneers, composite veneers do not have to be replaced.
-Dr. Tanner can fix a composite veneer fracture by patching it the same way he did in the original creation process.
-Composite veneers are not able to resist staining as effectively, and may darken slightly over time but, because the process is quick and painless, Dr. Tanner can easily replace composite veneers if they lose their natural color.
+Dr. Ross can fix a composite veneer fracture by patching it the same way he did in the original creation process.
+Composite veneers are not able to resist staining as effectively, and may darken slightly over time but, because the process is quick and painless, Dr. Ross can easily replace composite veneers if they lose their natural color.

 What can I expect from the composite veneer procedure?

-- Dr. Tanner begins the process by roughening the surface of the teeth to provide the bonding material with an exceptionally strong bond.
+- Dr. Ross begins the process by roughening the surface of the teeth to provide the bonding material with an exceptionally strong bond.
 The bonding material is a composite resin that is colored to match the natural shade of your teeth and is soft and flexible, allowing it to be molded like putty or clay.

-- Dr. Tanner will mold the resin into a thin shell to cover the front of the tooth and then use a high intensity light to make the sculpted bonding material hard and durable.
+- Dr. Ross will mold the resin into a thin shell to cover the front of the tooth and then use a high intensity light to make the sculpted bonding material hard and durable.

 - This process is repeated, with multiple thin layers being applied, so the entire procedure might take over an hour.
 When the material is hardened, the new surfaces are smoothed and polished, leaving the composite veneers strong and beautiful.